ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 You can access the host of the request that the current FastBoot server is responding to via `fastboot.request` in the `fastboot` service.
 The `host` property will return the full `hostname` and `port` (`example.com` or `localhost:3000`).
+For example, when requesting `http://myapp.example.com/photos` from your browser, `fastboot.request.host` would equal `myapp.example.com`

 ```javascript
 export default Ember.Route.extend({